 The simplest way to introduce optical PPM’s into the service would, therefore, be to operate them on the “extension meter” jack of the normal PPM/2 and line up for l00% modulation at “7”.

-So in the 1954 document, they seemed to have produced a PPM that now had a ‘Peak of ‘7’ and not the usual PPM ‘6’, but surely by 1963, when this Optical PPM was in use in this scanner, PPM6 had remained the ‘Peak Level’, particularly since they mention that previously ‘overmodulation was quite common’!
+So in the 1954 document, they seemed to have argued for a PPM that now had a ‘Peak of ‘7’ and not the usual PPM ‘6’.
+In 1963, when this Optical PPM was in use in this scanner, PPM6 still remained the ‘Peak Level’, as it carried on doing of course.

 Over the years I always enjoyed the fact that non-broadcast trained sound engineers rarely understood what the graduations on a ‘BBC PPM’ meant.

-The de-riggable MCR units, didn’t need you to strip the scanner of all it’s cables, as also provided by Pye was a complete set of the necessary cabling to plug the equipment in away from the vehicle.
+The de-riggable MCR units, didn’t need you to strip the scanner of all its cables, as also provided by Pye was a complete set of the necessary extra cabling to plug the equipment in away from the vehicle.

 It’s obviously a well specified outside broadcast mixer for that time in the early ’60’s.
 What’s ‘not to like’?